unemstimo/Shopee/readme.md

 _______________________
 ## Project Structure
 The project is organized with these directories for managing source code, documentation and resources.

-- __core:__  The core module for the app.
-    - __src/ main/ java/ core__ :  This directory contains core Java classes for the app
+- **shopee/core/src/main/java/shopee/core** : The core module for the app, contains core Java classes for the app.
     - __FoodItem.java:__  Java class for food object
     - __ShopeeList.java:__ Java class for shopping list
-    - __src/ main/ java/ core/ Storage:__ This directory contains file handling classes and files
-        - __boughtList.txt:__ This file holds the food items the user have marked as bought in the app
-        - __shopeList.txt:__ This file holds the food items the user have added to the shopping list
-        - __ReadFromFile.java:__ Java class containing file handling for reading from file
+    - **User.java:** Java class for user
+- **shopee/core/src/main/java/shopee/json** Folder contains persistance for code project.
+    - **DataStorage.json**
-        - __WriteToFile.java:__ Java class containg file handling for writing to file
+    - **FileHandeler.java** Handles the json file methods, read/write to file
-    - __src/main/java/module-info:__ contains module info for the module in core
+- **shopee/core/src/main/java/module-info.java** contains module info for the module in core
-    - __src/test/java/core:__ This contains all test classes for the Java classes in core
+- **shopee/core/src/test/java/shopee/core** Contains test classes for the java classes that holds the logic.
+    - **FoodItemTest.java**
+    - **ShopeeListTest.java**
+    - **UserTest.java**
+- **shopee/core/src/test/java/shopee/json** Holds testing for file handler class
+    - **FileHandlerTest.java**
-    - __pom.xml:__ This pom file contains the configuration for maven, javafx, jacoco etc. Contains build setting and other configuration.
+- **shopee/core/pom.xml** This pom file contains the configuration for maven, javafx, jacoco etc. Contains build setting and other configuration.

 - **docs**:  This folder contains the documentation for app.
 Releases is placed in this folder.
-    - **release1** : Documentation of what has been accomplished for the first sprint in this project.
+    - **release1.md** : Documentation of what has been accomplished for the first sprint in this project.
+    - **release2.md** : Documentation on what has been accomplished since first release, reflection on this sprint and how the group has cooporated.